Justin Timberlake pleads guilty to impaired driving in New York

 In practice, though, it can take a long time for such changes to be reflected across state lines, Gober acknowledged.
 The pop star also has the resources to easily arrange for a driver and doesn’t need a car to drive to do his job, he added.

-The 10-time Grammy winner hasn’t publicly addressed the arrest but seemed to acknowledge it during a performance in Chicago just days later.

-“It’s been a tough week,” he told the audience during the June 21 show at the United Center.
-“But you’re here, and I’m here.
-Nothing can change this moment right now.”

 Timberlake has been on tour for months in support of his latest album.
-He returns to the New York City area in the coming weeks with concerts in Newark, New Jersey; and Brooklyn.
+He returns to the New York City area in the coming weeks with concerts in Newark in New Jersey and in Brooklyn.

+Among those outside the police station Friday to hear Timberlake speak was a local mother who said her 12-year-old son was killed by a drunk driver in 2018.
+Alisa McMorris, who now runs a foundation in her son’s memory, said she hoped Timberlake’s remarks would help bring more awareness to the dangers of driving under the influence.

+“Justin has such a huge platform to the next generation.
+People listen to him,” she said after the singer had departed.
+“Five words I tell the kids when I go to the high schools is ‘How are we getting home?’ and he spoke about that.
+Make a plan.
+I don’t want another sister or a family to have to go through what we did.”

 Follow Philip Marcelo at twitter.com/philmarcelo.